 (b) any other moneys lawfully received by, made available to, or payable to the commission.

-(2) The funds for each commission referred to in subsection (1) are to be credited to an account held for each commission to be called the “....... (name of region).......
-Development Commission Account”, and those accounts form a part of the Trust Fund established under section 9 of the Financial Administration and Audit Act 1985.
+(2) An agency special purpose account called the (name of region) Development Commission Account is established for each commission under section 16 of the Financial Management Act 2006 to which the funds for each commission referred to in subsection (1) are to be credited.

 (3) The funds standing to the credit of a commission in an Account are to be applied in payment of —